1991 Darwin

 It was discovered on 6 May 1967, by Argentine astronomers Carlos Cesco and Arnold Klemola at the El Leoncito's Yale–Columbia Southern Station of the Félix Aguilar Observatory in Argentina.
-It was named for both George and Charles Darwin.
+It was named after both George and Charles Darwin.

 Classification and orbit

 Darwin is a member of the Flora family, one of the largest groups of stony asteroids in the main-belt.
 It orbits the Sun in the inner main-belt at a distance of 1.8–2.7 AU once every 3 years and 4 months (1,232 days).
 Its orbit has an eccentricity of 0.21 and an inclination of 6° with respect to the ecliptic.